-Mal de Débarquement Syndrome (MdDS) is a rare disorder that usually develops the following travel, especially by sea.
-There is a constant sensation of motion like swaying, bobbing, rocking or being pushed.
+Mal De Debarquement Syndrome (MDDS) is a rare disorder that usually develops following travel, especially by sea.
+There is a constant sensation of motion like swaying, bobbing, rocking, or being pushed.
 Some people may also feel it after long auto or air travel, though it is not very common.
 This condition is more prevalent in women than in men and can cause distress in everyday life.

 Signs & Symptoms

-The most common symptoms associated with Mal de Debarquement are rocking, swaying and disequilibrium.
+The most common symptoms associated with Mal De Debarquement are rocking, swaying, and disequilibrium.
 Anxiety and depression too may accompany this disorder.
-A true spinning vertigo (full article here) seldom accompanies it.
+True spinning vertigo (full article here) seldom accompanies it.